Spain's ground ambulance services sector generated €2.15 billion in revenue in 2025, up 9%

 -

-The activity of the ground ambulance services sector maintained positive momentum in 2025, with significant turnover growth, although it slowed from the high pace of the previous two fiscal years.
+The activity of the road ambulance services sector maintained positive momentum in 2025, with significant turnover growth, albeit moderating from the strong pace seen in the previous two fiscal years.

 -